 Skip to main content

-By assigning the same course numbers, titles, and descriptions to around 75-80 of the most frequently transferred courses across all California Community Colleges, students can quickly identify which courses meet requirements for transfer to a four-year institution.
+CCN standardizes course numbers, titles, and descriptions for approximately 75–80 of the most commonly transferred courses statewide, helping students quickly identify courses that meet transfer requirements.

 Hartnell College Common Course Numbering (CCN) Changes for Fall 2025.